area required to set up a school

 This is an important consideration to start with if you are planning to open a new school.

-We have a range of additional models that match requirements for a GSE International School Franchise.
+We have a range of additional models that match the requirements for a GSE International School Franchise.

 Strategies to Make More Efficient Decisions in the use of space

-Shared Facilities: Many schools are now being designed in partnership with other organisations in communities to ensure efficient cost sharing of under utilised spaces. eg. It just doesn’t make sense to have several Olympic sized swimming pools, Athletic Tracks and other large facilities that are only used for parts of each school day, in a community when fewer can be shared by several groups of people.
+Shared Facilities: Many schools are now being designed in partnership with other organisations in communities to ensure efficient cost sharing of underutilised spaces.
+For example, it just doesn’t make sense to have several Olympic-sized swimming pools, athletic tracks, and other large facilities that are only used for parts of each school day in a community when fewer can be shared by several groups of people.

-Schedules/Timetables: Especially in secondary schools a highly professional timetabler can improve space utilisation by scheduling classrooms at maximum efficiency.
-While primary/elementary schools can be relatively efficient, secondary schools usually reach just 85-90% utilisation.
-Never assume that 20 classrooms designed for 25 students represents a capacity of 500 students.
+Schedules/Timetables: A highly professional timetabler can improve space utilization by scheduling classrooms at maximum efficiency, especially in secondary schools.
+While primary/elementary schools can be relatively efficient, secondary schools usually reach just 85-90% utilization.
+Never assume that 20 classrooms designed for 25 students represent a capacity of 500 students.
 It just doesn’t work that way.

-Use Professionals in the Design Process: It is imperative that your design team is represented by outstanding Architects as well as educational leaders who understand “use of space”.
-Space is valuable both in terms of cost to construct as well as utilisation.
+Use Professionals in the Design Process: It is imperative that your design team is represented by outstanding Architects and educational leaders who understand the “use of space.”
+Space is valuable both in terms of cost to construct and utilisation.
 Taking extra time in the planning phase is invaluable.
 Everything from space design to student furniture size is important.

 If you want to learn more about the steps required to set up a school check out some of our other articles: